makinacorpus/django_pyoidc/docs/explanation.rst

 **Drawbacks**

 - It seems that adding OIDC features will be complicated as they seem to want to keep their library *"as minimal/lightweight as possible"*
-- The project seems dead ?
+- The project seems dead?

 `django-oidc <https://github.com/py-pa/django-oidc>`_